MarcoValente/maddm/README.md

 quit
 quit
 ```
-This output shows you if this simulated model is consistent with the relic dark matter density estimation and also if the model is allowed by direct DM experiments constraints.
-The madgraph output will be stored in the `output` directory.
+This output shows you if the simulated model is consistent with the relic dark matter density estimation and also if the model is allowed by direct DM experiments constraints.
+The Madgraph output will be stored in the `output` directory.

 ### Explore the code
 You can see the commands passed to MadDM inside the [scripts/maddm-test.py](scripts/maddm-test.py) script.